Privacy Policy

 Who We Are and How to Contact Us

 [ 9 ] The designated Data Protection Officer for our sites and apps is the Secretary of Switchboard.
-If you want to contact us, you can Contact the Switchboard Office via our website.
+If you want to contact us, you can Contact the Switchboard Office via our website or email using the email address admin@switchboard.lgbt.

 What Personal Data We Collect and How We Use It

-[ 10 ] We collect anonymised personal data when you use our services and when you browse our site or use our instant messaging service.
+[ 10 ] We collect personal data, which we anonymise, when you use our services and when you browse our site or use our instant messaging service.
 This information is used to provide and improve our services and analyse how visitors use our site or instant messaging.

-[ 11 ] We will only collect identifiable personal information for the purposes of providing specific services which need this, or for employment, volunteering and fundraising purposes.
+[ 11 ] We will only collect personal data for the purposes of providing specific services which need this, or for fundraising purposes.
 In each of these cases your permission will be sought to hold or use this information.
-Personal information provided for the purpose of referrals will not be kept beyond its necessary time for use.
+Personal data provided for safeguarding referrals will be deleted after the referral has been made.
+All data is retained for no longer than 2 years from last contact.

-[ 12 ] Personal information may include any of the following:
+[ 12 ] Personal data that we may collect from you could include any of the following:

 [ 12.1 ] Your name;